bradley2W1DL/trans_union/README.md

 # TransUnion Ruby Gem

 Ruby wrapper for the TransUnion API.
-Primarily the TLO products, with plans to implement wrapper around the IDxp product.

 ## Installation